Federation of Tax Advisers: Merger

+IFA Practising Certification for Tax Advisors

-Members at Associate or Fellow level may apply for and be granted an IFA tax practicing certificate subject to meeting the eligibility criteria.
+Members at Associate or Fellow level may apply for and be granted an IFA tax practising certificate subject to meeting the eligibility criteria.
 However, this certificate will only allow them to be supervised for taxation work.
-If they provide services to the public that are not covered by their tax practicing certificate, such as accountancy, this can affect their membership and supervision with the IFA.
+If they provide services to the public that are not covered by their tax practising certificate, such as accountancy, this can affect their membership and supervision with the IFA.

 An IFA member applying for a tax practising certificate must: